Genus $g$ Cantor sets and germane Julia sets: Introduction

 Next, we turn to topological obstructions for Cantor sets in $\overline{\R^3}$ being Julia sets based on the genus.
 It is an important theme in dynamics to give geometric or topological restrictions on the Julia set, once a toplogical type has been fixed.
 The first named author and Nicks \cite{FN11} showed that the Julia set of a UQR mapping in $\overline{\R^n}$ is uniformly perfect, that is, ring domains which separate points of the Julia set cannot be too thick.
 As a counterpart to this result, it was shown by the first and third named authors \cite{FV}, that if the Julia set of a hyperbolic UQR mapping in $\overline{\R^n}$ is totally disconnected, then it is uniformly disconnected.
 Here, a uniformly quasiregular mapping is hyperbolic if the Julia set does not meet the closure of the post-branch set.
 Roughly speaking, this result says that ring domains separating points of the Julia set cannot be forced to be too thin.

 The above results place geometric conditions on which Cantor sets can be Julia sets.
-Our second main result places a topological restriction on which Cantor sets can be Julia sets.
+Our second main result in this paper places a topological restriction on which Cantor sets can be Julia sets.

-\begin{theorem} Let $f:\overline{\R^3} \to \overline{\R^3}$ be a hyperbolic uqr map for which $J(f)$ is a Cantor set.
+\begin{theorem} Let $f:\overline{\R^3} \to \overline{\R^3}$ be a hyperbolic UQR map for which $J(f)$ is a Cantor set.
 Then there exists $g \in \N \cup \{ 0 \}$ such that the genus of $J(f)$ is $g$. \end{theorem}

+There do exist Cantor sets of infinite genus, see \cite[Theorem 5]{Z1}, and so Theorem \ref{thm:3} rules these out as possibilities for Julia sets of hyperbolic UQR maps.
+In particular, an even stronger version of Theorem \ref{thm:3} is true: if a Julia set of a hyperbolic UQR map is a Cantor set, then it has a defining sequence which consists of at most finitely many (up to similarities) different handlebodies; see Lemma \ref{lem:finite defining sequence}.
+This lemma leads to a quasiregular uniformization of Cantor sets in $\R^3$ which may be of independent interest; see Appendix \ref{ap:QRunif}.